armbian/documentation/docs/User-Guide_Fine-Tuning.md

 	pacmd set-default-sink $(pactl list short sinks | grep -i 'hdmi' | awk '{print $2}')

-The command to define the default sound output is not persistent, to make it persistent add him to the file `~/.bashrc`
+The command to define the default sound output is not persistent, to make it persistent add it to the file `~/.bashrc`

 ## Screen resolution on other boards: